128technology/docs/docs/intro_rollback.md

 sidebar_label: Rollback
 ---

-Occasionally you may want or need to revert to a previously running version of SSR software.
+Occasionally you may need to revert to a previously running version of SSR software.
 This is referred to as *rolling back*, and can be accomplished via either the standalone SSR installer application, or by using Automated Provisioner.
 (Note: as with upgrading, rolling back software using Automated Provisioner is only possible on routers managed by an SSR Conductor.)

 ## Rollback Considerations

 With an upgrade or installation of SSR v6.3.0, conductor rollbacks are performed using the `request system software revert` command from the conductor's PCLI.
 On routers, it is recommended that upgrades are performed from the conductor's GUI.
-Rollbacks must be performed from the PCLI.
+Router rollbacks must be performed from the PCLI.

-Rolling back earlier versions of the SSR software (conductor peer or router) with the interactive installer `install128t`, that is managed by a conductor may result in the system becoming unresponsive.
-It is highly recommended that rollbacks be performed through the conductor UI.
-Manual upgrades and rollbacks may not be resilient to failures.
+Beginning with SSR v6.3.0, the use of the interactive installer is not supported, or necessary.
+All software installation, upgrade, or rollback activities are be performed from the GUI or the PCLI.

+## Legacy Rollback

+Use the information below when rolling back software versions prior to 6.3.0.

 Rollbacks are not supported if configuration changes are made after the conductor or router are updated to the target version.
 For example, if the conductor and/or router has been upgraded to version 5.4, and a new feature such as Traffic Engineering is configured on the target conductor or router, rolling back to an earlier version of software may result in loss of configuration or router functionality.

-## Legacy Rollback

-Beginning with SSR v6.3.0, the use of the interactive installer is not supported, or necessary.
-All software installation, upgrade, or rollback activities on software versions prior to 6.3.0 can be performed from the GUI or the PCLI.
-Use the information below only when rolling back software versions prior to 6.3.0.

 ### Rolling Back using Automated Provisioner